2026-05-11 — Lunar Lake support, two-pass CPU detection, BootNext defensive, engineering polish

 - Check for

-Overclocking LockandCFG Lockin BIOS settings - If hidden, use the BIOS Unlocking procedure to disable them via
+Overclocking LockandCFG Lockin BIOS settings - If hidden, use the built-in

 5. OEM BIOS override — some firmware ignores MSR 0x150 entirely.
 Try updating BIOS to a newer version or check if an unlocked/modded BIOS is available for your model.